findy-network/findy-wallet-pwa/tools/env/README.md

   - [Self-Sovereign Identity (book)](https://www.manning.com/books/self-sovereign-identity) by Alex Preukschat and Drummond Reed
   - [Developing Blockchain-Based Identity Applications (course)](https://www.edx.org/professional-certificate/linuxfoundationx-developing-blockchain-based-identity-applications) by Stephen Curran and Carol Howard
 - The following steps describe only initial steps for getting things going with Findy agency.
 Please see more examples in our sample controller implementations [findy-agent-cli (golang)](https://github.com/findy-network/findy-agent-cli) and [issuer-tool (JS)](https://github.com/findy-network/findy-issuer-tool)
+- The full test case is executed solely on your local computer and no data is sent to external services (including the authentication keys created during the registration).

 ## Prerequisities